Locations:

 Advertisement

 Start slowly by offering a sippy cup with a bit of water in it while they’re eating.
 They’ll likely just chew on the cup or get a few drops out at first, and that’s OK.
-Continue to offer plenty of human milk or formula between feedings, too.
+Continue to offer plenty of breast milk or formula between feedings, too.

 Between 6 months and their first birthday, they can gradually drink more water, until it becomes normal part of their routine.